anonmy01/AnonmyProject/README.md

 #### 🎯 Combat
 - Silent Aim + Headshot Mode (Auto-aim to the head)
-- Hitbox Expander (Increases enemy head size so you never miss a shot)

 #### 👁️ Visuals
 - Chams (Red highlight to see everyone through walls)